reframe-hpc/reframe/docs/migration_2_to_3.rst

 .. warning::
    .. versionchanged:: 3.4
-      The old configuration syntax in no longer supported.
+      The old configuration syntax in no longer supported and it will not be automatically converted by the `-C` option.

 Another important change is that default locations for looking up a configuration file has changed (see `Configuring ReFrame for Your Site <configure.html>`__ for more details).